Renesas-SST/rz-build-scripts/README.md

 ## Build Systems Overview

-The unified build script `rzsbc_builder.sh` located in the `rz-cmn-srp` folder manages both Yocto and Ubuntu build workflows.
+The unified build script `rz_builder.sh` located in the `rz-cmn-srp` folder manages both Yocto and Ubuntu build workflows.

 ### Yocto

-The Yocto build workflow is handled through `rzsbc_builder.sh`, which configures and executes all Yocto-specific tasks.
+The Yocto build workflow is handled through `rz_builder.sh`, which configures and executes all Yocto-specific tasks.

 #### JQuerry

-The build script `rzsbc_builder.sh` uses the open-source tool jq (https://jqlang.github.io/jq/) to process JSON data, enabling efficient management of off-tree patching and configuration.
+The build script `rz_builder.sh` uses the open-source tool jq (https://jqlang.github.io/jq/) to process JSON data, enabling efficient management of off-tree patching and configuration.

 #### Patching